org-trello/org-trello/README-dev.md

     *Note* You need `hub` installed for this target to work.

-- Then trigger the release through the call to the release target from the Makefile
+- Then trigger release through the call to the release target from the Makefile

     ```sh
     make release